openjdk/zgc/src/java.base/share/man/java.md

     some throughput cost.
 Pause times are independent of what heap size is used.
 Supports heap sizes from 8MB to 16TB.

+[`-XX:+ZAdaptive`]{#-XX__ZAdaptive}
+:   Enables Automatic Heap Sizing for ZGC, which dynamically adjusts the heap
+    size based on memory availability and system resources.
+By default, this option is disabled.

 [`-XX:ZAllocationSpikeTolerance=`]{#-XX_ZAllocationSpikeTolerance}*factor*
 :   Sets the allocation spike tolerance for ZGC.
 By default, this option is
     set to 2.0.
 This factor describes the level of allocation spikes to expect.